norlab-ulaval/mapper_config_template/README.md

 # mapper_config_template
-A template for the norlab_icp_mapper node config files.
+A template for the norlab_icp_mapper_ros node config files.